 What is community media (Public Access)?

 In the Cable Communications Act of 1984, Congress established a provision that would permit local authorities to develop requirements for public use of the local cable system.
 This provision enabled communities to provide a “voice” for their residents and organizations.
-To meet this objective in Concord, NH, a channel (channel 22) is made available for the public to use on the local cable system through our cable operator (Comcast).
+To meet this objective in Concord, NH, a public access channel is made available for the public to use on the local cable system through our cable operators (Channel 22 on Comcast and channel 2003 on Breezeline).
 Any individual or organization from these communities can produce a television program, and air it on their local community television channel.

 Who owns ConcordTV?